salman5900/Dev-journal/May 25/my first post.md

 ---

-## 🛠️ My Dev Roadmap (The Stark Industries Blueprint)
+## 🛠️ My Dev Roadmap

-To guide my journey, I built a personal roadmap — my own version of the Iron Man armor upgrade plan:
+To guide my journey, I built a personal roadmap:

 1. **Python** ✅
 2. **Django** ✅ *(Just got into it — and loving it!)*